 Regular attendance at rehearsals is necessary.
 Some practise time at home is also required.
 Players who have an instrument on loan from the band are expected to clean and take care of it.
 Instruments, sheet music and uniform items remain the property of the band and should be returned if a member leaves.

-Training band is conducted by Charles and Maddy.
-Adult players give assistance and are DBS checked and are aware of the band’s child protection policy.
+Training band is conducted by Pete Jones with experienced players giving assistance.
+Helpers are DBS checked and are made aware of the band’s child protection policy.
 Judi is the officer who deals with any concerns.

 Performances take place from time to time.
-Our training band has played at Mary Tavy Village Fayre in May for the past two years (pictures from 2019 in the gallery below) and has played carols in St. Eustachius Church, Tavistock before the main band’s concert.
+Our training band has played at the Bere Alston Fun Day and Mary Tavy Village Fayre and have also played carols in St. Eustachius Church, Tavistock before the main band’s concert.

-The training band has a representative who reports to the committee: this is Zach, who also helps to apply for youth grants.
+The training band has a representative who reports to the committee: currently vacant.
 We have helped young people to achieve qualifications such as their Duke of Edinburgh awards by enabling them to mentor players in the training band or gain some experience in conducting.
 Young players are encouraged to join the Devon Youth Brass Band and further their musical education.

 Stannary Brass Band is also public learning destination for The Children’s University.